Quantization of Binary-Input Discrete Memoryless Channels: Acknowledgments

 For the Theorem, the subproblem consists of finding the quantizer which maximizes partial mutual information for some partial quantization of the outputs.
 In detail, recall $S_k(a)$ is the maximum of partial mutual information when channel outputs 1 to $a$ are quantized to quantizer outputs 1 to $k$,

 where the maximization is over $a' \in \{k-1,\ldots,a-1\}$.

-For fixed $k$ and $a$, assume that $S_k(a)$ is the maximum of partial mutual information, corresponding to the optimal quantization of channel outputs 1 to $a$ to the quantizer output groups 1 to $k$.
-Let $\widetilde a $ be the last element of group $k-1$, that is:
+For fixed $\z$ and $a$, assume that $S_\z(a)$ is the maximum of partial mutual information, corresponding to an optimal quantization of channel outputs 1 to $a$ to the quantizer outputs 1 to $\z$.
+Let $\widetilde a$ be the boundary of quantizer output $\z-1$, that is:

-so that group $k$ consists of $\widetilde a + 1, \ldots, a$, that is, $\A_k = \{\widetilde a + 1, \ldots, a\}$.
+so that the preimage of quantizer output $\z$ is $\A_\z = \{\widetilde a + 1, \ldots, a\}$.
 Then, the quantizer for channel outputs $1$ to $\widetilde a$ must also be optimal.
 This is true because if another quantizer of 1 to $\widetilde a$ produced higher mutual information, then the quantization of 1 to $a$ would also have higher partial mutual information, leading to a contradiction of the assumption that 1 to $a$ was optimally quantized.

-The above argument is sufficient to prove that the quantization problem has optimal substructure, and since the Quantization Algorithm exploits this structure, the algorithm is optimal.
-Along with the earlier statement that the complexity is proportional to $I^2$, the proof of the Theorem is completed.
+Along with the earlier statement that the complexity is proportional to $\Y^3$, the proof of the Theorem is completed.

 \end{appendix}